City of Memphis (train): History

 The City of Memphis was powered by one of the last steam locomotives ever streamlined.
 The six cars were all rebuilt and streamlined by the NC&StL shops from heavyweight cars.
 The six cars were originally Pullman Heavyweight Parlor Cars before purchase by the NC&STL for conversion to coaches in June 1941.

 The six car consist had a revenue seating capacity of 204 and was built to operate on a fast five-hour schedule between Nashville and Memphis a distance of 239 mi.
 The train set operated a daily round trip and lasted beyond the 1957 Louisville and Nashville Railroad takeover of the NC&StL, although the name was removed from the service by 1955.

 Equipment

 To equip the train the railroad rebuilt six heavyweight Pullman parlor cars.
 The resulting train consisted of a baggage-mail car, a coach-dinette-lounge, two 56-seat coaches, a dining-tavern car, and a coach-lounge-observation car.
+Several of the train's cars survive, including the coach-lounge-observation, which is part of the collection of the Tennessee Valley Railroad Museum in the Chattanooga area.